frontsideair/blog/content/blog/my-most-popular-application/index.md

 ---
 title: "My most popular application"
 date: "2025-10-16T21:20:48.539Z"
-description: "A poignant post about the tracker app I built for my girlfriend"
+description: "A post about the tracker app I built for my girlfriend"
 ---

 Let me talk about the most popular application I built.
 It's [Coriander](https://coriander.6nok.org), a daily tracker used by one person; my girlfriend.
 She loves it and has been using it daily for more than a year now.
 She's very happy with it.